RSkorina/scalastar/README.md

 # scalastar

 The purpose of this repository is to create a web application that generates warrior cat names based on some identifying features.
-Link to the original game can be found (here)[https://web.archive.org/web/20051013063148/http://warriorcats.com/name.ht  ml]
+Link to the original game can be found (here)[https://web.archive.org/web/20051013063148/http://warriorcats.com/name.html]

 # Front End PLan